buildit/pe-community-aws-cloudwatch/PITCHME.md

 **It's centralized logging as a service (CLaaS?).**

-No instances to manage, no agents to configure.
+No central server(s) to configure and manage.
 Game over.

-OK, well, game not quite over.
-You do have to install the CLI, an agent or two, and configure.
+---

+#### OK, Game not Quite Over

+Locally you _do_ need to:
+ - install/configure the AWS CLI and/or ...
+ - install/configure any local agent or agents and/or ...
+ - import the appropriate API

-But it's vastly simplified over user-managed service/agent-based solutions.
+But it's still very simplified compared to user-managed agent/server solutions, IMO.

-If it's good enough for Amazon, it's probably good enough for us (?)

 ---